Blues-Ocean/chiffrage-en-C/README.md

 # chiffrage-en-C
-xor with an urandem key
+xor with an urandom key